- Frequently Asked Questions

 setup.py are available too, like

 You cannot import any extension module in a sandboxed PyPy, sorry.
 Even the built-in modules available are very limited.
-Sandboxing in PyPy is a good proof of concept, really safe IMHO, but it is only a proof of concept.
-It seriously requires someone working on it.
-Before this occurs, it can only be used it for “pure Python” examples: programs that import mostly nothing (or only pure Python modules, recursively).
+Sandboxing in PyPy is a good proof of concept, and is without a doubt safe IMHO, however it is only a proof of concept.
+It currently requires some work from a motivated developer.
+However, until then it can only be used for “pure Python” example: programs that import mostly nothing (or only pure Python modules, recursively).

 We have experimental support for CPython extension modules, so